At a Glance

 ✨Understand the Company

 Research the engineering and construction company thoroughly.
-Familiarise yourself with their major projects, values, and any recent news.
-This will help you tailor your answers and show genuine interest in the role.
+Familiarise yourself with their major projects, values, and recent news to demonstrate your genuine interest and how you can contribute.

 ✨Prepare for Scenario Questions

-Expect scenario-based questions that assess your problem-solving skills and ability to handle conflicts.
-Think of situations where you successfully navigated challenges in public relations or stakeholder management.
+Expect questions that assess your problem-solving skills and ability to handle public relations issues.
+Prepare examples from your past experiences where you successfully navigated complex situations.

 ✨Ask Insightful Questions